xiph/flac/man/flac.md

 	option in combination with custom encoding options meant for archival.

+**-j** *\#***, \--threads=***\#*
+:	Try to set a maximum number of threads to use for encoding.
+If
+	multithreading was not enabled on compilation or when setting a number of threads that is too high, this fails with a warning.
+The value of 0 is currently equal to 1 thread (i.e. no multithreading) but may mean something else in the future.
+Currently the maximum supported number of threads is 128.
+Using a value higher than the number of available CPU threads harms performance.

 **\--replay-gain**
 :	Calculate ReplayGain values and store them as FLAC tags, similar to
 	vorbisgain.
 Title gains/peaks will be computed for each input file,